This Congress member wants to replace Facebook with text messages

-For this US lawmaker, the key to dropping Facebook might come from technology invented in 1992.
+For one US lawmaker, the key to dropping Facebook might come from technology invented in 1992.

 Rep. Rick Crawford, a Republican from Arkansas, believes he's found something better than Facebook.
-The Congress member, who sits on the House Intelligence Committee, deleted his Facebook page on April 23, and wants his constituents to contact him by text messages instead at (870)-292-6747.
+The congressman, who sits on the House Intelligence Committee, deleted his Facebook page on April 23, and he wants his constituents to contact him by text messages instead at (870) 292-6747.

-Crawford's called it a "clean breakup," and in his new relationship the messages are much nicer, the lawmaker said.
-So far, he said, quitting cold turkey has been successful.
+Crawford calls it a "clean breakup" and says that in his new relationship the messages are much nicer.
+So far, he says, quitting cold turkey has been a success.

 "What Facebook has done is altered social interactions to such a degree that we don't have that personal connection anymore," Crawford said in a phone interview.
 "There's a lack of respect in the way that people address others in this public space on social media."

-Crawford said he didn't want to be on a platform that violated people's privacy, and he didn't want his constituents to risk exposure to foreign trolls just to get in touch with him.
+Crawford said he doesn't want to be on a platform that violates people's privacy, and he doesn't want his constituents to risk exposure to foreign trolls just to get in touch with him.
 On Crawford's website, he's replaced a link to his Facebook page with a phone icon that sends a text message if you click on it.

 The politician serves Arkansas' 1st District, representing more than 725,000 people, with a median age of 40, according to US Census data.
 Text messaging isn't exactly a relic to his voters, so leaving Facebook really hasn't hurt his outreach, Crawford said.